rory-stock/300dtd-website-assessment/docs/Setup.md

 ## Using the live website

+Go to [rorystock.com](https://www.rorystock.com) to view the live website.

 To access the admin page click on the button in the bottom right of the footer.
 This will take you to the login page.
 The default login details are:

     Email: admin@rorystock.com